9.00-9.15 Opening remarks

 14.30-16.30 Epistemological turns (chair: Nina Cvar), room 15

-Lidija Šumah, Ph.D., is regular faculty in the Department of philosophy at the University of Ljubljana.
+Lidija Šumah, Ph.D., is regular faculty in the Department of Philosophy at the University of Ljubljana.
 She specializes in affect theory, (post)-structuralism, theoretical psychoanalysis, critical theory, and early modern philosophy (Descartes, Spinoza).
-Currently, she is visiting scholar at the University of Chicago and Centre for sensory studies in Montreal.
+Currently, she is visiting scholar at the University of Chicago and the Centre for Sensory Studies in Montreal.

-Particular attention will be paid to Arrow's impossibility theorem which can easily be misunderstood as a dead end but is in fact the first successful application of the axiomatic approach in the social sciences and marks the start of the field of mechanism design.
+Particular attention will be paid to Arrow's impossibility theorem, which can easily be misun-derstood as a dead end but is, in fact, the first successful application of the axiomatic approach in the social sciences and marks the beginning of the field of mechanism design.

-The goal of this attempt is to gain insight into how epistemological models model conceptuality in relation to social choice theory and what if anything we can learn about conceptuality itself from this encounter.
+The goal of this presentation is to gain insight into how epistemological models model conceptual-ity in relation to social choice theory and what if anything we can learn about conceptuality itself from this encounter.

 Jan Kostanjevec is a philosopher, social scientist, and programmer, interested in philosophy of science, mathematics, and technology, focusing on expressivity, thinkability, and areas related to ideas, skills, and machines.
 He is writing a PhD thesis on software development in news organizations.
 He is part of the IT team at Radio Študent, a member of GIA and kompot.si.
 He published in Javnost, Šum, and Razpotja.
 He has spoken at LMU Munich, BudPT, Socratic Lectures, and mur.at.